JoshData/pdf-redactor/README.md

 ### Other limitations

 This tool has a limited understanding of glyph-to-Unicode codepoint mappings.
+Some unusual fonts may not be processed correctly, in which case text layer redaction regular expressions may not match or substitution text may not render correctly.

 ## Testing that it worked